 Answer: Sex before marriage is usually discussed along with other forms of adultery in the Bible.
-Jesus gave us the clearest spiritual as well as physical application of God's Commandment to not have sex with another person outside of marriage: "But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart."
-(Matthew 5:28, NKJV throughout)
+Jesus gave us the clearest spiritual, as well as physical, application of God's Commandment to refrain from participating in sex with another person outside of marriage when he stated we are not even to lust after another person in our hearts.
+Doing so, according to Christ, is the same as adultery (Matthew 5:28)

 God promises blessing to his people when they obey Him and do not sin.
-When we do not commit adultery, we are protected from a variety of things in this world such as diseases related to illicit sex, unhappy relationships, divorce, and a unwanted pregnancy to name just a few.
+This includes refrain from intercourse before marriage.
+When we do not commit adultery, we are protected from a variety of things in this world such as diseases related to illicit sex, unhappy relationships, divorce, and unwanted pregnancies to name just a few.

 There are several reasons why God gave humans a drive to procreate.
 One of the most important is to insure not only that the human race continues, but that God ultimately has billions of potential beings who can ultimately become his spiritual children, be just like him, and live forever.
 Couples sleeping together that are not legally wedded, even with the best intentions, are putting themselves into a situation where it is easy to be tempted and sin.